BishopFox/sliver-gui/README.md

 #### Is Electron Secure?

 I at least tried ¯\\_(ツ)_/¯.
 You can [read more about the application architecture here](https://github.com/moloch--/reasonably-secure-electron).
 In short:
- * All content is in a non-`file://` origin.
+ * Not content runs in a `file://` origin.
- * A strict content content security policy (CSP) is applied to all origins.
+ * A strict content content security policy (CSP) is applied to all origins (`script-src` does not allow `unsafe-inline` or `unsafe-eval`). --Which you should be happy about, I had to patch `protobuf.js` to get that working.
  * The renderer process is sandboxed, and preload scripts have context isolation enabled.
-Methods in the main process can only be called via JSON and all JSON arguments must pass JSON Schema checks.
+Methods in the main process can only be called via `postMessage()` / JSON, and all JSON arguments must pass JSON Schema checks.
- * Extremely limited DOM interactions, nearly the entire interface is implemented via Angular; there are zero calls to `bypassSecurityTrustHtml`.
+ * Extremely limited DOM interactions, nearly the entire interface is implemented via Angular; there are zero calls to `bypassSecurityTrustHtml()`.

 Please report any security bugs you may find, see the repo security policy for bounties.